Four Mohawk Kings: Sa Ga Yeath Qua Pieth Tow (King of Maquas) (Peter Brant)

-Sa Ga Yeath Qua Pieth Tow was one of the three Haudenosaunee (Iroquois) chiefs who traveled to Great Britain to meet the Queen.
-He is a Mohawk Chief and a member of the Bear clan.
+Sa Ga Yeath Qua Pieth Tow, also known as Peter Brant, Brant Thowariage, or Saquainquaragton, was one of the three Haudenosaunee (Iroquois) chiefs who traveled to Great Britain to meet the Queen.
+He was a Mohawk sachem and a member of the Bear Clan.
 During his visit, Sa Ga Yeath Qua Pieth Tow was baptized and from then on called Peter Brant.
-He was the grandfather of famous Iroquois leader Joseph Brant.
+He was the grandfather of famous Haudenosaunee leader Joseph Brant.
 This portrait of Peter Brant is some of the best records of 18th-century Aboriginal tattooing in existence.
 The tattoos were created by first stenciling on the skin and then stabbed into the flesh with needles or little bones until it bled.
 Although the exact meaning of his tattoos is unknown it can be assumed that his detailed tattoos are because of his status as a leader and a warrior.
 Brant died soon after he returned from London.
 Sa Ga Yeath Qua Pieth Tow was the brother of the "Emperor" Tee Yee Ho Ga Row.